mesowatch

 Mesothelioma can be classified into three primary cell types:

-• Sarcomatoid mesothelioma: This type is more aggressive and less responsive to treatment, representing about 10-20% of cases.
-The median life expectancy for sarcomatoid mesothelioma is around 8 months.
+• Sarcomatoid mesothelioma: This is more aggressive and treatment-resistant (around 10-20% of all cases).
+Median survival for sarcomatoid mesothelioma is 8 months.

-• Biphasic mesothelioma: This type contains both epithelioid and sarcomatoid cells.
-The prognosis depends on the ratio of the two cell types, with a median life expectancy of 13 months.
+• Mesothelioma with double sarcoma: This type has both epithelioid and sarcomatoid cells.
+Its survival is a matter of the proportion of the two cell types, and the median survival is 13 months.

 Age and Overall Health